top of page

 Autism services in NI ‘not being delivered reliably’ despite 15 years of law and strategy, damning first independent review finds

-Autistic people and families across Northern Ireland are still not seeing consistent, reliable support in their daily lives despite more than a decade of legislation and successive government strategies, a landmark independent report has found — warning that the gap between policy and reality remains “considerable” and is continuing to cause distress, delay and fragmented care.
-The first Annual Report from the Independent Autism Reviewer, covering the period from September 20
+Autistic people and families across Northern Ireland are still not seeing consistent, reliable support in their daily lives despite more than a decade of legislation and successive government strategies, a landmark independent report has found — warning that a persistent gap between policy and reality continues to drive delay, fragmentation and distress for autistic people and their families.
+The first Annual Report from the Independent Autism Reviewer, covering the period fr

 Hunter warns SEN reforms could ‘cause serious issues’ as pressure mounts on Education Minister to halt plans